kpn/django-etcd-settings/README.md

 ## Compatibility

-This application has been tested for Python 2.7 and Django 1.7
+This application has been tested with Python 2.7 and Django 1.7

 ## Configuration